doctorfree/Asciiville/README.md

 * Run the `ascinit` command
     * Must be done as a normal user with `sudo` privilege
 	* Run `ascinit -c` to perform a console initialization (no graphical utilities)
-* Initialize the command line Twitter client by invoking the `rainbowstream` command and authorizing the app to access your Twitter account
 * Execute the `asciiville` command in interactive menu mode by running `asciiville -i`
 * See the [online asciiville man page](https://github.com/doctorfree/Asciiville/wiki/asciiville.1) or `man asciiville` for different ways to invoke the `asciiville` command